Today the gig economy is 45 million workers strong, with a market value set to reach $63 billion by 2020.

 The HR professional in your back pocket

-At YSoft Labs, we’re expanding the scope of our intelligent business solutions to improve the intake and uptake of human resources.
-The same tools and technologies that have driven disruptive changes in the economy can also introduce powerful new ways to streamline talent acquisition, increase on-boarding efficiency and shorten new employees’ time to proficiency.
+At YSoft Clerbo, we’ve expanded the scope of intelligent business solutions to improve the intake and uptake of human resources.
+The same tools and technologies that have driven disruptive changes in the economy can also introduce powerful new ways to streamline talent acquisition, increase onboarding efficiency and shorten new employees’ time to proficiency.

 Welcome aboard.
 Now get productive.

-The solution we’re developing is designed to be both the welcome mat and the key.
-Concentrating on the pre-boarding and on-boarding of new hires, our developers are creating applications that let new employees complete their paperwork, experience company culture and start learning the nuts and bolts of their new jobs before their first day on the payroll.
-Our goal is to create efficient digital interactions that reduce HR costs, assure the first day on the job makes sense, and dramatically reduce time-to-productivity for the workers your company needs.
+Concentrating on the preboarding and onboarding of new hires, you can now let new employees complete their paperwork, experience company culture and start learning the nuts and bolts of their new jobs before their first day on the payroll.
+Using efficient digital interactions, you can reduce HR costs, assure the first day on the job makes sense, and dramatically reduce time-to-productivity for the workers your company needs.
 And that’s just the front end.

 Beyond the seasonal gig, a community of workers